ProvableHQ/leo/documentation/leo_by_example/basic_bank.md

 }
 ```

-You'll see that the output contains a new private record belonging to the user with 50 credits, and finalization data indicating code to be run on-chain and its associated inputs.
+The output contains a new private record with 50 credits that belongs to the user.
+It also contains the on-chain finalization code and its inputs.

 ## <a id="wait"></a> Wait

-With the 50 token deposit, let's say 15 periods of time pass with compounding interest at a rate of 12.34% on the principal amount.
+Assume that 15 periods pass after the 50-token deposit.
+The principal has a compound interest rate of 12.34 percent.

 You can run the calculation yourself, it comes out to 266 tokens accrued using those numbers.

 ## <a id="withdraw"></a> Withdraw Tokens

-Now, let's have the bank withdraw all tokens after 15 periods.
-Let's switch to the bank role, and call the `withdraw` function.
-The inputs are the recipient's address, amount, rate, and periods.
+After 15 periods, withdraw all tokens.
+Act as the bank.
+Call the `withdraw` function.
+Specify the recipient's address, amount, rate, and number of periods.

 ```bash
 echo "